Mutual TLS Sender Constrained Access Tokens

 Conclusion

-Mutual TLS Client Authentication and Mutual TLS Sender Constrained Tokens together are suitable implementations for environments with high security requirements such as Financial Grade APIs.
-Mutual TLS Sender Constrained Tokens add another security layer by requiring proof of possession of the token sender and mitigate the risk of misuse of tokens as sender constrained tokens simply cannot be replayed or redirected by or to an unauthorized party.
-In particular, if a client obtains a constrained token through the Client Credentials flow for Server-to-Server communication and misbehaves by sending the constrained token to the browser (JavaScript), the API will refuse the request from the JavaScript since the browser will not have the client's private key and certificate for the mutual TLS session.
+Mutual TLS sender-constrained tokens add another security layer by requiring proof of possession of the token sender and mitigate the risk of misuse of tokens, as sender-constrained tokens simply cannot be replayed or redirected by or to an unauthorized party.
+In particular, if a third-party client fails to take care to protect access tokens that it receives for your organization's APIs, and a malicious actor attempts to call your API, the API will refuse the request since the caller does not have the client's private key and certificate for the mutual TLS session.

 Curity